Complete Guide to Renting a Car in Costa Rica

 Peak Season (December to April)

-- Higher Rental Rates: Expect car rental prices to be at their highest during the peak season.
+• Higher Rental Rates: Expect car rental prices to be at their highest during the peak season.
 Demand is high and rental agencies know that tourists are willing to pay more for the convenience of having their own car.
-Prices can increase by 20% to 40% compared to the off-season, depending on the type of vehicle and location.
+Prices can increase by 20% to 40% compared to the off-season.

-- Limited Availability: During peak season, rental cars can get booked up quickly, especially in popular tourist areas such as San José, Arenal, and Liberia.
+• Limited Availability: During peak season, rental cars can get booked up quickly, especially from the major airports in San José and Liberia.
 If you’re travelling during this time, it’s highly recommended to book your car rental well in advance to ensure availability and avoid higher last-minute prices.

-- Additional Costs: Be mindful of potential additional costs during peak season, such as higher fees for insurance or add-ons like GPS systems, child car seats, or extra drivers.
-These costs can quickly add up, so it’s essential to factor them into your travel budget.
+• Additional Costs: Be mindful of potential additional costs during peak season, such as higher fees for insurance or add-ons like GPS systems, child car seats, or extra drivers.
+These costs can quickly add up.

-- Crowded Tourist Areas: While having a rental car gives you the freedom to explore at your own pace, expect higher traffic volumes in popular areas during the peak season.
-The beaches, national parks, and major cities will be bustling with tourists, so plan your routes accordingly and be prepared for crowded roads, especially on weekends and public holidays.
+• Crowded Tourist Areas: While having a rental car gives you the freedom to explore at your own pace, expect higher traffic volumes in popular areas during the peak season.
+The beaches, national parks, and major cities will be at their busiest, so plan your routes accordingly and be prepared for crowded roads, especially on weekends and public holidays.

 Off-Season (May to November)

-- Lower Rental Rates: This is the ideal time to snag lower rental prices, as demand for cars drops significantly.
+• Lower Rental Rates: This is the ideal time to snag lower rental prices, as demand for cars drops significantly.
 Car rental prices can be up to 50% cheaper during the off-season compared to peak months.
-Since the weather can be less predictable many tourists avoid travelling during this period, leading to fewer crowds and more affordable prices.

-- Better Deals: Rental agencies often offer special promotions or discounts during the off-season to attract customers.
+• Better Deals: Rental agencies often offer special promotions or discounts during the off-season to attract customers.
 You may find deals like a free additional driver, discounted insurance, or extended rental periods at lower rates.
-If you’re flexible with your travel dates, you can maximize savings by booking during the green season.

-- More Availability: With fewer tourists in Costa Rica, rental cars are easier to come by, and you may even have a wider selection of vehicles to choose from.
-Whether you’re looking for an SUV for rugged terrain or a compact car for urban travel, you won’t face the same booking challenges as during the peak season.
+• More Availability: With fewer tourists in Costa Rica, rental cars are easier to come by, and you may even have a wider selection of vehicles to choose from.

 How to Save on Renting a Car in Costa Rica